 It is better not to opt for App Engine when:

 The App Engine does not understand the source code for deployment.
-The source code needs to be refactored with the configuration file called app.yaml, where it’s important to mention the runtime and scaling details.
+The source code needs to be refactored with the configuration file called app.yaml, where it’s important to mention the runtime and scale details.

 Let’s discuss the information that the file app.yaml contains before taking a look at the sample file.